blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/intro.md

 This section describes downloading and running [solution_name].

-Refer to the left hand menu for information about planning, downloading, and running the application.
+Refer to the Downloading and Running menu for information about planning, downloading, and running the application.